TheNetsky/Microsoft-Rewards-Script/README.md

 - Sends a final summary (Discord/NTFY if enabled) showing initial points, final points, and total spent.

 Notes:
-- Passive monitoring runs ~45 minutes by default (configurable via `buyModeMaxMinutes`).
+- Passive monitoring runs ~45 minutes by default (configurable via `buyMode.maxMinutes`).
 - Your main tab is untouched by automation in this mode.

 ## Alternative Setup Methods